How to Register a Co-op or Internship

 Important Information to know before you apply

 Please see the chart below for information on when your registration form is due.
 The due date is based on the time period when your experience will start.
+Graduate students: Please note that you need to work with your major department and professor to register your experience.

 Registration Form Deadlines and Start Times